FelixOnline/v2/content/articles/2015-5-1-the-main-parties-and-their-promises.md

 subtitle: >
   Philip Kent scrutinises the pledges each party has made ahead of the election
 date: "2015-05-01 00:05:11 +0100"

 # Attributes from Felix Online V1
 id: "5476"
 old_path: /news/5476/the-main-parties-and-their-promises-
 aliases:
  - /news/5476/the-main-parties-and-their-promises-
+imported: true
+comments:
+ - Whats Happening i am new to this I stumbled upon this I have found It positively helpful and it has helped me out loads I am hoping to contribute  assist other users like its aided me Great jobbotas ugg gijon kilometros httpwwwglobalenergyesesbotasugggijonkilometros2830htmlHave you ever thought about publishing an ebook or guest authoring on other sites I have a blog centered on the same subjects you discuss and would really like to have you share some storiesinformation I know my viewers would appreciate your work If you are even remotely interested feel free to shoot me an e mailrei oakley sunglasses httpcrownmodelscomusareioakleysunglasses35187html

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true